Robotics PhD Student at Columbia Univeristy

 By leveraging the passive 3D dynamics, carefully designing the spherical feet, and changing the actuation scheme, we are able to produce a very simple 3D bipedal walking model that has a total of 5 rigid bodies and a single actuator per leg.

 A. El-Azizi^, S. Islam^, P. Piacenza^, I. Kymissis, and M. Ciocarlie.
-“A Compact, Low-cost Force and Torque Sensor for Robot Fingers with LED-based Displacement Sensing”, under review (^joint first authorship)
+“A Compact, Low-cost Force and Torque Sensor for Robot Fingers with LED-based Displacement Sensing”, IEEE/RSJ Intl.
+Conf. on Intelligent Robots and Systems, October 2025 (^joint first authorship)

 S. Islam^, Z. He^, M. Ciocarlie.
 “Task-Based Design and Policy Co-Optimization for Tendon-driven Underactuated Kinematic Chains”, IEEE/RSJ Intl.
 Conf. on Intelligent Robots and Systems, October 2024 (^joint first authorship)